 Caroline Bateman serves as the General Counsel for the Las Vegas Convention and Visitors Authority (LVCVA).
 The LVCVA is the destination marketing organization for Las Vegas and Southern Nevada, and its mission centers on attracting visitors by promoting the destination as the world’s most desirable destination for leisure and business travel.
-The LVCVA also owns and operates the Las Vegas Convention Center.
+The LVCVA is the destination marketing organization for Las Vegas and Southern Nevada, and its mission centers on attracting visitors by promoting the destination as the world’s most desirable location for leisure and business travel.
+The LVCVA also owns and operates the Las Vegas Convention Center, the Las Vegas Convention Center Loop designed by The Boring Company and owns the Las Vegas Monorail, an elevated 3.9-mile system with seven stops throughout the resort corridor.

 Prior to joining the LVCVA, Ms. Bateman served as the First Assistant Attorney General for the Nevada Office of the Attorney General.
 As First Assistant Attorney General, Ms. Bateman supervised over ninety attorneys in representing the State’s agencies, departments, and officials.
 Prior to her appointment as First Assistant Attorney General, Ms. Bateman served as the office’s Bureau Chief of Gaming and Government Affairs and Chief Deputy of Boards and Open Government.
 Ms. Bateman also served as chief counsel to the Nevada State Athletic Commission and headed the State’s Open Meeting Law Enforcement Unit.